 Point Lobos State Natural Reserve

-At 8 am when we pulled up to the entrance, the reserve was just opening up and we were one of the first sets of people in the reserve.
+At 8 am when we pulled up to the entrance, the reserve was just opening up and we were one of the first sets of people in.
 We paid the entrance fee (of $10 – the charge for entry with a car), got a quick briefing from a member of staff and set out to explore the first trail.

 Point Lobos State Natural Reserve is a nature lover’s haven!
 I’ll best describe it as a combination of everything good in nature.
 When Mark told me we were going to hike the trails here and in the Limekiln State Park, I was a bit worried.
 He tried to reassure me that the hiking trails were easy but that reassurance, coming from someone who has completed the Appalachian Trail didn’t do much to put my mind at ease.
 His idea of an easy hike is not the same as mine.

 However, the trails at both the Point Lobos State Natural Reserve and the Limekiln State Park were indeed very easy to walk, and they were gorgeous too!